Last Updated: August 11, 2019

 Under Step 4, enter the display format of the location that you want to use on the map, e.g., Gortnascreeny, Caheragh, Co Cork, Ireland.
 Click next.
 Under Step 5, review all the information you entered for accuracy, and click save & exit.____________________________________

-Make sure you have given LIMITED or better access to the Corca Laide project administrators.
-MINIMAL is not acceptable.
+Make sure that LIMITED or better access for the Corca Laide project administrators in maintained.
+MINIMAL access is not acceptable.

 3. Under Your Projects, locate the Corca Laidhe project and click Edit.
 Then follow the prompts to grant access.